clord/fraction/README.md

-For a [cooking website](http://freshslowcooking.com) I recently worked on, I needed to display decimal floating point numbers as fractions.
+For a [cooking website][3] I recently worked on,
+I needed to display decimal floating point numbers as fractions.
 I needed to come up with the fraction closest to what the user typed.
 For example, 0.33 should resolve to ⅓.
 When I googled for a solution, most of the code I found was slow, buggy, and worst of all, too precise (returning 33/100 for the above example.)

-I decided to widen my search to C, and found a piece of code on Stack Overflow written by David Eppstein in 1993.
+I decided to widen my search to C, and [found][1] a piece of code on Stack Overflow written by David Eppstein in 1993.
-It uses the [theory of continued fractions][1] to approach the correct value, but stops when the denominator reaches some value.
+It uses the [theory of continued fractions][2] to approach the correct value, but stops when the denominator reaches some value.
 The limitation of such an algorithm is that we can't choose to leave out unnatural denominators